Themekraft/wc4bp/readme.txt

 = 3.3.17 - 26 Jul 2021 =
 * Tested up to WordPress 5.8
 * Fixed Race Condition issue.
-This fix rely on WooBuddy >= 3.3.17.
+This fix rely on WC4BP >= 3.3.17.
 * Fixed issue on the Cart Page, the product name was not been showing up.

 = 3.3.16 - 22 Jun 2021 =